Jon Poole

 Jonathan Charles Poole (Note: Some sources write Poole's name as "John".) (born 16 October 1969) is a British musician, singer, songwriter and producer.
-A multi-instrumentalist, he is best known for his work as guitarist for Cardiacs and as bass player for the Wildhearts and Lifesigns.
+He was a member of Cardiacs from 1991 to 2003 and worked with Ginger Wildheart on several projects before joining the Wildhearts as their bassist across four tenures: 2003 to 2005, 2012 to 2013, 2015 to 2018, and again since 2024.
+Since 2012, he has made music with Willie Dowling as the Dowling Poole, and since 2014 has been the bassist for the progressive rock band Lifesigns.

-Poole is the frontman and main performer of God Damn Whores, co-fronts the Dowling Poole with Willie Dowling, and has released two solo albums.
-He has also been a member of Ad Nauseam and Dr Brighton, and worked with the bands Ablemesh, La Momo, Crayola Lectern, Two Worlds Collide and Celebricide (as well as various projects founded by Ginger Wildheart), and the live bass player for Dr Hook Starring Dennis Locorriere and the Lotus Eaters.
+Poole is the frontman and main performer of God Damn Whores and has released two solo albums.
+He has also been a member of Ad Nauseam and Dr Brighton, and worked with the bands Ablemesh, La Momo, Crayola Lectern, Two Worlds Collide and Celebricide (as well as various projects founded by Ginger Wildheart), and the live bass player for Dr Hook Starring Dennis Locorriere, the Lotus Eaters and Adam Ant.

 Career

 Ad Nauseam (1980s)

 "I tried to keep Ad Nauseam going... but internal arguments, power struggles and jealousy regarding girls and certain people joining their favourite bands tore the band apart.
 I'd vowed that I'd come back for Bob and get him in (Cardiacs) somehow but then we didn't talk for a year.
 We did however then kiss and make up and still love each other to this day and hey, fuck...I got him in the band!"